puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_erb.md

 * `<%= EXPRESSION %>` --- Inserts the value of an expression.
     * With `-%>` --- Trims the following line break.
-* `<% CODE %>` --- Executes code, but will not insert a value.
+* `<% CODE %>` --- Executes code, but does not insert a value.
     * With `<%-` --- Trims the preceding indentation.
     * With `-%>` --- Trims the following line break.
 * `<%# COMMENT %>` --- Removed from the final output.
     * With `-%>` --- Trims the following line break.
 * `<%%` or `%%>` --- A literal `<%` or `%>`, respectively.

-Text outside a tag becomes literal text, but it is subject to any tagged Ruby code surrounding it; for example, text surrounded by a tagged `if` statement will only appear in the output if the condition is true.
+Text outside a tag becomes literal text, but it is subject to any tagged Ruby code surrounding it.
+For example, text surrounded by a tagged `if` statement only appears in the output if the condition is true.

 ### Expression-Printing Tags

 `<%= @fqdn %>`

-Expression-printing tags insert values into the final text.
-They start with an opening tag delimiter and an equals sign (`<%=`), and end with a closing tag delimiter (`%>`).
-They must contain a snippet of Ruby code that resolves to a value; if the value isn't a string, it will be automatically converted to a string using its `to_s` method.
+An expression-printing tag inserts values into the output.
+It starts with an opening tag delimiter and equals sign (`<%=`) and ends with a closing tag delimiter (`%>`).
+It must contain a snippet of Ruby code that resolves to a value; if the value isn't a string, it will be automatically converted to a string using its `to_s` method.

-For example, if we wanted to insert the value of the `$fqdn` and `$hostname` facts in an Apache config file, we could do something like:
+For example, to insert the value of the `$fqdn` and `$hostname` facts in an Apache config file, you could do something like:

 ~~~ erb
 ServerName <%= @fqdn %>